the-one-who-knoccks/the-one-who-knoccks/README.md

-Hello, my name is Thiago Alves and I'm a fullstack developer 🚀
+Hello, my name is Thiago Alves and I'm a software engineer. 🚀

  - ⚡ Skills: HTML, CSS, JavaScript, React Node.js, SQL, MongoDB and Docker.
  - 📚 I'm a software developer student at Rocketseat.